Java Email Validation Regex Refactoring for Enhanced Efficiency

 Command Description

-const functionName = (parameter) => {}; Defines a constant variable as an arrow function in JavaScript. 'functionName' and 'parameter' are placeholders for the function's name and its parameter.
+const functionName = (parameter) => {}; Defines a JavaScript arrow function as a constant variable.
+The placeholders "parameter" and "functionName" correspond to the function's parameter and name, respectively.

-Deep Dive into Regex Refactoring for Email Validation
+Examining Regex Refactoring in-depth for Email Verification

-Optimizing Email Regex for Java Applications
+Email Regex Optimization for Java Applications

 Java Implementation